The EBI/EIE is partner in the CICERO Erasmus+ Project 2018-1-SE01-KA204-039051. Currently the EBI/EIE team is

 The „European Initiative for Education“ (EIE) is an international (European) private Non-Profit education and training organization in Austria (legal status: association).
-There are offices in Wiener Neustadt / Austria and in Athens / Greece.
+There are offices in Wiener Neustadt / Austria, Adeje/Spain, and in Athens/Greece.

 EIE’s mission is to endorse an innovative approach to education, training, and culture; this is done by using the method of „Blended Learning“ as an advanced technique of education and training.
 A new challenge for us is the Erasmus+ Programme of the European Community.

-The EIE is integrated in a network of similar institutions in Europe; there are training organizations, educational establishments, research and development centers, public authorities, specialists etc.
+The EIE is integrated into a network of similar institutions in Europe; there are training organizations, educational establishments, research and development centers, public authorities, specialists etc.

-The scope of courses is focused on Technology Enhanced Learning (formerly called eLearning) with the learning platforms Moodle, ACollab, and Claroline; Blended Learning; Multimedia (Interactivity and Multimedia Content), Content Management Systems, Presentation Techniques, and Project Management.
+The scope of courses is focused on Technology Enhanced Learning (formerly called e-learning) with the learning platforms Moodle, Blended Learning; Multimedia (Interactivity and Multimedia Content), Content Management Systems, Presentation Techniques, and Project Management.

 The EBI/EIE is not only a training association but also involved in research.
-The researcher team of the EBI publishes regularly the current research results and is involved as speaker at international conferences, for example the ICERI (in Seville).
+The research team of the EBI publishes regularly the current research results and is involved as a speaker at international conferences, for example, the ICERI (in Seville).

 We are actively involved in the Erasmus+ Programme and offer:

-Trainings in the Frame of KA 1 projects (trainings for teachers, trainers, adult learners)
+Training in the Frame of KA 1 projects (training for teachers, trainers, and adult learners)